Get the newsletter.

 4. Shred the chicken breast.
 Add the shredded chicken and fresh lime juice, taste for seasoning and flavor, and serve with the fixins.

-Enjoy your white bean chicken chili on its own, or with toppings and perhaps a side of fresh cornbread.
+Enjoy your white bean chicken chili on its own, or with toppings like cilantro, shredded jack or cheddar cheese, avocado, sour cream, and tortilla chips.

 You’ll also enjoy these great, filling recipes: